unm-digital-futures/digital-history-review/docs/essays/old-albuquerque-high.md

 The area around the school was also in constant flux.
 One of the buildings, the Gymnasium, sat right next to an arroyo, which became a place for many social events.
 For example, the Albuquerque High school website mentions that:

+{% include full-width.html
+  class="pullquote"
->The arroyo which ran along the north side was quite deep and it often was the ground used for settling disputes.
-In 1915, it was the meeting place of two rival gangs, the Capulets and the Montagues; and in 1917 the rival gangs who used the area were the Hatfields and the McCoys.
+  text=" The arroyo which ran along the north side was quite deep and it often was the ground used for settling disputes.
+In 1915, it was the meeting place of two rival gangs, the Capulets and the Montagues; and in 1917 the rival gangs who used the area were the Hatfields and the McCoys."
+%}

 The other buildings included the Manual Arts Building which was built in 1927, the Classroom Administration Building built in 1937, and the Library Building, the final structure, in 1940.